vin-ai/jquery.smartify.js/CONTRIBUTING.md

 sentences.

 Do not commit minified versions.
 Do not touch the version number.
-Make the pull requests against [1.0.x branch](https://github.com/vinaykrsharma/jQuery-Lazifier/commits/1.0.x).
+Make the pull requests against [WIP branch](https://github.com/vinaykrsharma/jQuery-Lazifier/commits/WIP).

 ## Write meaningful commit messages